-• Human X, working for Party A, has credentials issued by iSHARE certified Identity Provider Y. The credentials, and thus the identity of Human X, can be used to identify and authenticate Human X at party B.
+• Human X, working for Party A, has a personal keycard issued by iSHARE certified Identity Provider Y. The card, and thus the identity of Human X, can be used to identify and authenticate Human X at party B.

-Human X will now use its Identity Provider Y credentials to request a status update from the ERP system (machine) of Party B.
+Human X will now use its Identity Provider Y keycard to request a status update from the ERP system (machine) of Party B.